Oct 25, 2023

 Since Google owns Blogger, you only need a Google account to log in to your blog.
 It already includes a free Blogspot subdomain, so your blog address will be www.yourname.blogspot.com.

 One account can create up to 100 blogs and store thousands of photos and videos.
 There are no limitations on how many blog posts a user can create.
 However, the number of static pages created can’t exceed 20.

 Other notable features of the Blogger platform include:

 - Seamless integrations with Google services like Google Domains, Google Photos, Google Affiliate Network, and Google Adwords.

-- Security, reliability, and constant updates since Google manages the network.
+- Security, reliability, and constant updates by Google.

 What Is WordPress?

-- A wide range of publishing tools from media management to posting schedules.
+- Various publishing tools, from media management to scheduled posts.

 - The platform supports up to 70 languages.

 - A well-established community.